daredevel/valeriogalano.it/content/post/2020-02-11-continous-deploying-of-hugo-based-website-with-github-actions.md

 {{</ highlight >}}

-## Step 3: Deploy static code to FTP
+## Step 3: Deploy static website to FTP

 As third step, we simply have to move generated static website to a remote FTP folder.
 The action I choosed to do this is [FTP Deploy].